ShaunCurtis/Blazr.Demo.Database/Simple-Authentication-Provider.md

 The Blazor UI Authorization components use the DI registered `AuthenticationProvider` to access the currently authenticated entity.

 The default `AuthenticationProvider` reads the User information encoded into the Http Header and creates a `ClaimsPrincipal` object from the information.
-Authentication takes place "off SPA", so there's no inbuilt functionality to change entities.
+Authentication takes place "off SPA", so there's no in-built functionality to change entities.

 To use onsite authentication with JWT tokens we need to rebuild the `AuthenticationProvider`.

 #### ServiceAuthenticationStateProvider

 `SimpleJwtAuthenticationStateProvider` inherits from `AuthenticationProvider`.

-It overrides `GetAuthenticationStateAsync` to get current identity from the `IClientAuthenticationService`.
+1. It overrides `GetAuthenticationStateAsync` to get current identity from the `IClientAuthenticationService`.
+2. It wires into the `OnAuthenticationChanged` event on `IClientAuthenticationService` and raises the inherited `AuthenticationStateChanged` on `AuthenticationProvider` by calling `NotifyAuthenticationStateChanged`.

 ```csharp